 Let me introduce myself.
 My name is Megan, and you can think of me as your new Canadian friend who loves sharing local trip suggestions within Ontario's Southwest!
 If you are new to the area during the holiday season, it may be challenging to find the most iconic Canadian holiday experiences, events, and shows.

-These are my top five favourite ways to get into the holiday spirit!
+To help you decide what to do, here are my top five favourite ways to get into the Christmas spirit!

 My friend, Lindsay (left) and I (right) at the Merry Market at 100 Kellogg Lane.